marcelofern/marcelofern.github.io/notes/programming_languages/c/calling_assembly_functions.md

 ## TLDR

-The order of arguments is passed as such:
+The order of arguments is passed in the following registers:

 1. rdi
 2. rsi